Northmont High School: New building

 A 5.9 mills levy was placed on the November 8, 2011 ballot to construct a new early learning center and new high school, as well as making improvements to the other buildings in the district.
 It passed with a 53% yes vote.
 Construction on the new building began in late 2012 with the relocation of the tennis courts, softball diamonds, and band rehearsal field.
 The only part of the current building that remained is the school's auditorium, constructed in 1987, which was brought up to code with the new building.
 Construction was completed and opened to students January 11, 2016.

-NJROTC

-Northmont NJROTC has won the Area Championships in the last four years straight and has made 9 appearances to Navy Nationals in Pensacola, Florida, including a 10th-place finish in 2010, an 8th-place finish 2011, a 6th-place finish in 2012 and a 9th-place finish in 2016.

-The NJROTC program has also earned the distinguished Unit award for the last 9 years and academic honors in 7 of those 9 years.

 Marching Band

 The Northmont Marching Band has previously been a finalist at the Bands of America Grand National Championships and received Grand-Champions for the MSBA Championships in 2009, 2010, and 2012 in the AAAA Division.

 Previous head band directors were Willis R. Cool, Reginald Richwine (1981–2006), David Armbruster (2006–2009), Jim Blankenship (2009–2013), and Andrew Brough (2013–2016).